Philip Howard, 13th Earl of Arundel: Legacy

-Along with Our Lady of the Assumption, St. Philip Howard is co-patron of the Diocese of Arundel and Brighton.
+With Our Lady of the Assumption, St. Philip Howard is co-patron of the Roman Catholic Diocese of Arundel and Brighton.
 Arundel Cathedral, originally dedicated to St. Philip Neri, was commissioned by the 15th Duke of Norfolk in 1868.
-It was elevated to the status of a cathedral in 1965 and its dedication changed to Our Lady and Saint Philip Howard just after Pope Paul VI canonised the Earl as one of the Forty Martyrs of England and Wales in October 1970.
-On 10 March 1971 in the presence of Monsignor Michael Bowen, then Coadjutor bishop of Arundel and Brighton, and the Chapter of Canons, Howard's remains were moved from the Fitzalan Chapel to the new shrine erected in the cathedral, where the consecration ceremony was held.
+It was elevated to the status of a cathedral in 1965 and, shortly after Pope Paul VI canonised the Earl as one of the Forty Martyrs of England and Wales in October 1970, its dedication was changed to Our Lady and Saint Philip Howard.
+On 10 March 1971, in the presence of Monsignor Michael Bowen, then Coadjutor bishop of Arundel and Brighton, and the Chapter of Canons, Howard's remains were moved from the Fitzalan Chapel to the new shrine erected in the cathedral, where the consecration ceremony was held.
 Since then, the shrine has become a place of pilgrimage.

 While imprisoned, Howard spent much of his time writing and translating Catholic poetry and devotional literature.
-The manuscripts, according to Father Caraman, were routinely smuggled out of the Tower of London to be edited and corrected by Father William Weston, before in at least one case, being smuggled to the Spanish Netherlands for publication by exiled English recusant Richard Verstegan.
+The manuscripts, according to Father Caraman, were routinely smuggled out of the Tower of London to be edited and corrected by Father William Weston before, in at least one case, being smuggled to the Spanish Netherlands for publication by exiled English recusant Richard Verstegan.

-For example, the Earl made a Latin-Elizabethan English translation of An Epistle in the Person of Jesus Christ to the Faithful Soule by John Justus of Landsberg, which was posthumously published at Antwerp (1595, reprinted 1871).
-Howard's verse translation of Marko Marulić's poem Carmen de doctrina Domini nostri Iesu Christi pendentis in cruce ("A Dialogue Betwixt a Christian and Christ Hanging on the Crosse"), served in lieu of an introduction in the Antwerp edition.
+One example was the Earl's Latin-Elizabethan English translation of An Epistle in the Person of Jesus Christ to the Faithful Soule by John Justus of Landsberg, which was posthumously published at Antwerp (1595, reprinted 1871).
+Howard's verse translation of Marko Marulić's poem Carmen de doctrina Domini nostri Iesu Christi pendentis in cruce ('A Dialogue Betwixt a Christian and Christ Hanging on the Crosse), served in lieu of an introduction in the Antwerp edition.
 Howard's poetry translation of Marulić was published again, with updated English orthography, in the March/April 2022 issue of the Traditionalist Catholic literary magazine, St. Austin Review.

 Howard also authored three manuscript treatises On the Excellence and Utility of Virtue.

-Further detailed research about the Earl's life, as well as several of his works of Christian poetry, was collected by the poet Louise Imogen Guiney and published as part of her 1939 collection The Recusant Poets.
+Further detailed research about the Earl's life, as well as several of his works of Christian poetry, were collected by the poet Louise Imogen Guiney and published as part of her 1939 collection The Recusant Poets.